19hours/sg-statutes/Acts/Immigration Act.md

 [13/77]

-(2) Every person arriving by sea or air in Singapore at any place, other than at an authorised landing place or airport, shall forthwith proceed to and appear before the nearest immigration officer.
+(2) Every person arriving by sea or air in Singapore at any place, other than at an authorised landing place or airport, shall immediately proceed to and appear before the nearest immigration officer.

 [13/77]

-(3) The immigration officer before whom any person appears in accordance with this section shall, if he considers that that person is prohibited from entering Singapore under the provisions of this Act or any regulations or orders made thereunder, inform him of his finding and that person shall in accordance with the instructions of that officer forthwith leave and depart from Singapore.
+(3) The immigration officer before whom any person appears in accordance with this section shall, if he considers that that person is prohibited from entering Singapore under the provisions of this Act or any regulations or orders made thereunder, inform him of his finding and that person shall in accordance with the instructions of that officer immediately leave and depart from Singapore.

 [13/77]

-(4) Any person who contravenes or fails to comply with this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $4,000 or to imprisonment for a term not exceeding 12 months or to both.
+(4) Any person who contravenes this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $4,000 or to imprisonment for a term not exceeding 12 months or to both.

 [13/77]

 ### Power to send person to depot for further examination

-27\.—(1) Where an immigration officer is in doubt as to the right of any person to enter Singapore, it shall be lawful for that officer to direct the person to an immigration depot and, in that case, that person shall proceed forthwith to that depot and shall remain there until permitted to leave by that officer.
+27\.—(1) Where an immigration officer is in doubt as to the right of any person to enter Singapore, it shall be lawful for that officer to direct the person to an immigration depot and, in that case, that person shall proceed immediately to that depot and shall remain there until permitted to leave by that officer.

 (2) No person shall, except on the written order of the Minister, be so detained for any period exceeding 7 days except that the Controller may, in his discretion, and pending the completion of inquiries regarding that person, release him from the immigration depot on such terms and conditions as the Controller may think fit, and for that purpose the Controller may issue to that person a pass in the prescribed form.